amanot0826/edosec_tokyo/README.md

-# Edos.ec
+# Edos.ec renewed to edosec.tokyo

-Edos.ec is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever this repository is pushed to GitHub.
+edosec.tokyo is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever this repository is pushed to GitHub.

 ## Creating The Next EdoSec Meetup